malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: several people sitting at a bus stop
 --------------------
-Styled: several people sitting at a bus stop
+Styled: some people say that some are sitting at a table and some plates of all
 --------------------